-We can see why a SIM only deal with EE might appeal.
+We can see why SIM only deals with EE might appeal.
 If you've just come to the end of your mobile phone contract but don't much fancy ditching your current handset, shoving a free SIM in there is a thrifty alternative to upgrading.
-And EE is the UK network offering the fastest 4G speeds around.
+And an EE SIM only deal gets you the UK's fastest 4G speeds.

 Check out our comparison table below to get a tailor-made EE SIM only deal.
 And further down the page, we'll tell you more about what to expect from EE, how to keep hold of your current number and answers to more commonly asked questions.